felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 why I was  having such a difficult time  accomplishing the tasks I was given.
 This  was a relief. *"Of course, it all makes sense now!
 I'm bad at machine learning because, deep down, I'm a DevOps!
 Yes, change my title now, please!
-This will fix all my problems"*, I would say to myself on my little cloud of joy.
+This will fix all my problems,"* I would unironically say to myself.

 On the other hand, I now faced an undodgeable question: *"What the heck is DevOps, anyway?"*